dellati/noconflict-js/README.md

 * `NoConflict` provides a unified interface for managing conflicts with global objects, whether or not those objects provide conflict management on their own.

 * Use `NoConflict` as a mixin, adding conflict management to your own global exports.
+NoConflict weighs just 3.1k minified (~1.1k gzipped), so it won't add significantly to your download weight.

 * Use `NoConflict` as an import tool, creating an environment for your module while restoring previous global state.